 Firm Competitiveness and Detection of Bribery

-Executive Summary — Bribery is widespread around the world, illegal, detrimental to economic progress and social stability, and at the same time it can have clear economic benefits for a firm.
+Overview — Bribery is widespread around the world, illegal, detrimental to economic progress and social stability, and at the same time it can have clear economic benefits for a firm.
 While the benefits of bribery for a firm, through acquisition of contracts or avoidance of government bureaucracy, are intuitive and well documented, the costs after detection are less well understood.
 In this paper the author examines how the impact on firm competitiveness from the detection of bribery varies with the identity of the initiator, the method bribery was detected, and the firm's response after detection.
 All three dimensions are significantly associated with the impact on firm competitiveness.
 In addition, the data suggest that the most significant impact is on employee morale, followed by business relations and reputation, and then regulatory relations.
 Key concepts include:

 - Internally initiated bribery from senior executives is correlated with higher likelihood of significant impact.

 - Bribery cases detected by the internal control systems of the firm are associated with a lower likelihood of significant impact on the business and regulatory relations of a firm.